JaydipSingh/genie_tutorial/README.md

       git clone https://github.com/JaydipSingh/genie_tutorial.git

-  **Step - 1**: Start by installing Apptainer in your linux/windows system and just follow these steps, use build and shell command to build and open the container.
+  **Step - 1**: Start by installing Apptainer/Singularity container in your linux/windows system and just follow these steps, use build and shell command to build and open the container.

     apptainer build --sandbox Fedora40 docker://fedora:40